skrattaren/apf.rst/apf.rst

 - [p.
 111/88] "'Where's the pork?'"

-  In the early 80s there was an American TV commercial for the "`Wendy's`_" chain of restaurants, featuring an irate old lady looking at her hamburger and ranting "Where's the beef?!".
+  In the early 80s there was an American TV commercial for the **Wendy's** chain of restaurants, featuring an irate old lady looking at her hamburger and ranting "Where's the beef?!".
 This became a national catchphrase for a while, and then permanently entered the language when